 3. Disable VPN

 A recent update might have broken something.
 In that case, it is a good idea to try and disable your VPN connection.
-See if that fixes the download pending error in Google Play Store.
+See if that fixes the Play Store download pending error or not.

 Also on Guiding Tech